munificent/game-programming-patterns/book/subclass-sandbox.markdown

- *  *When these outside systems need to change, odds are good some random superpower code will get broken.* Once we have different superpower classes coupling themselves to various and sundry parts of the game engine, its inevitable that changes to those systems will impact the power classes.
+ *  *When these outside systems need to change, odds are good some random superpower code will get broken.* Once we have different superpower classes coupling themselves to various and sundry parts of the game engine, it's inevitable that changes to those systems will impact the power classes.
     That's no fun because your graphics, audio, and UI programmers probably don't want to also have to be gameplay programmers *too*.